-MTV VMA’s, The Latest News, Rumors About ‘Unpredictable’ Awards Show
+MTV VMAs: The Latest News, Rumors About ‘Unpredictable’ Awards Show

-The MTV Video Music Awards will likely continue its tradition of being one of the most unpredictable live shows of the awards season as music trendsetters and icons will be handed their moonmen during the show’s 33rd annual fete.
+The MTV Video Music Awards will likely continue its tradition of being one of the most unpredictable live shows of the awards season as music trendsetters and icons will be handed their Moonmen during the show’s 33rd annual fete.

-Here is the latest news and rumors regarding the production as of presstime.
+Here is the latest news and rumors regarding the production as of press time.

 Cardi B Will Not Be Performing

-CNN reported that Cardi B will open the evening and leads in the Moonman race with ten nominations.
+CNN reported that Cardi B will open the evening and leads in the Moonman race with 10 nominations.
 But according to TMZ, the rapper will not be performing, likely upsetting fans who have been looking for some live music from the Invasion of Privacy rapper, who dropped her album in March.

-Cardi B, who became a mother to baby Kulture with husband Offset this past summer will either do a monologue or partake in some sort of skit instead sources close to the production revealed to CNN.
+Cardi B, who became a mother to baby Kulture with husband Offset this past summer, will either do a monologue or partake in some sort of skit instead, sources close to the production revealed to CNN.

 Beyoncé and Jay-Z trail closely behind Cardi B with eight nominations, followed by Childish Gambino with seven.